hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 #### Auto width

-If the list width is set to “auto,” it will match the width of the longest list item.
-This means it may be either narrower or wider than the trigger width accordingly.
+If the list width is set to “auto" it will match the width of the longest list item, which may result in the list being narrower or wider than the trigger width.
 A `max-width` can also be defined for the list.

 ![Showing the list's auto width, resizing to the longest list item](/assets/components/form/super-select/super-select-list-width-auto.png)

 ## ListItem Types

-There are four types of ListItems, two of which are variant-specific.
+There are four types of ListItems, two of which are component-specific.

 - `Checkmark` is used in the Single component to indicate a selection has been made.
 - `Checkbox` is used in the Multiple component to indicate that more than one option can be selected.